If you buy something through my links, I may earn a commission (at no extra cost to you).

 - collect information about your destinations and activities to tell your physician

 - schedule appointments far enough in advance that you get full protection

 - allow time for any vaccines that require multiple doses (e.g. Hepatitis B)

 Many countries REQUIRE you to get the yellow fever vaccine before travel.
 This is not just a strong recommendation for your benefit — they may actually deny entry if you don’t have the immunization!

 If you need the yellow fever shot, be aware that only certain health centers keep the yellow fever vaccination in stock.
-To add insult to injury, there is a manufacturing shortage of the YF-Vax estimated to last until mid-2019.
+To add insult to injury, there is a manufacturing shortage of the YF-Vax estimated to last until 2020.
 YOU NEED TO PLAN AHEAD!
 You can search for clinics with yellow fever vaccines on the CDC website.